phcompeau/biological_modeling_course/_pages/chemotaxis/home_walk.md

 ## *E. coli* explores its world via a random walk

 An *E. coli* cell has between five and twelve flagella distributed on its surface.[^Sim2017] Each flagellum can rotate both clockwise and counter-clockwise.
 When all of the flagella are rotating counter-clockwise, they form a bundle and propel the cell forward at a speed of about 20 µm per second.
-This speed may seem small, but it is about ten times the length of the cell per second, analogous to a car traveling at 160 kph.
+This speed may seem small, but it is about ten times the length of the cell per second, analogous to a car traveling at 160 kph (100 mph).
 When any flagellum rotates clockwise, the flagella become uncoordinated, and the bacterium stops and rotates in place.[^Baker2005]

 When we multi-cellular beings examine the bacterium's movement, we see it alternate between periods of "running" in a straight line and then "tumbling" in place (see figure below).
 Over time, the bacterium takes what appears to be a *random walk* through its environment.
 Note that this **run and tumble** view of *E. coli* movement is similar to the exploration approach used by the Lost Immortals in the introduction.